CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 - Sorts `abracaArray` in alphabetical order

-### Exercise (10 minutes)

-- Create a function that takes a `birthYear`, and returns the age of someone
-- With an array of ages, create another array filled with their birth years `[ 1964, 2008, 1999, 2005, 1978, 1985, 1919 ]`
-- `console.log` the birth years array

 ## Array forEach

 The `.forEach()` method is similar to `.map()` except it does not return a new array.
 Therefore `.forEach()` is only useful if you want to perform _side effects_.